OpenLMIS/openlmis-ui-components/docs/information-architecture.md

 * Cache all information that is needed on the page so the editing experience is fast and responsive for a user
 * Not implement pagination for tables of information, but rather show a long continuous table so the user feels it is a single large document

+See the [Document View in Balsamiq](https://openlmis.mybalsamiq.com/projects/olmis-3609genericworkflows/Document%20view) for annotated examples.

 ## Navigation
 In the OpenLMIS-UI, a user generally navigates from screen to screen where:
 * Each screen has a unique URL